valkey-io/valkey-doc/docs/manual/patterns/bulk-loading.md

         STDOUT.write(gen_redis_proto("SET","Key#{n}","Value#{n}"))
     }

-We can run the program directly in pipe to redis-cli in order to perform our first mass import session.
+We can run the program directly in pipe to valkey-cli in order to perform our first mass import session.

-    $ ruby proto.rb | redis-cli --pipe
+    $ ruby proto.rb | valkey-cli --pipe
     All data transferred.
 Waiting for the last reply...
     Last reply received from server.
     errors: 0, replies: 1000

 ### How the pipe mode works under the hood

-The magic needed inside the pipe mode of redis-cli is to be as fast as netcat and still be able to understand when the last reply was sent by the server at the same time.
+The magic needed inside the pipe mode of valkey-cli is to be as fast as netcat and still be able to understand when the last reply was sent by the server at the same time.

 This is obtained in the following way:

-+ redis-cli --pipe tries to send data as fast as possible to the server.
++ valkey-cli --pipe tries to send data as fast as possible to the server.
 + At the same time it reads data when available, trying to parse it.
 + Once there is no more data to read from stdin, it sends a special **ECHO** command with a random 20 byte string: we are sure this is the latest command